Waterside Bridge: History

 The bridge was originally planned to open in 2023, but the project experienced several delays.
 In 2023, funding had been secured and a contractor appointed to undertake detailed design and construction.

 At that time, a planning application was expected in 2023, construction to start in 2024, and the bridge to open in 2025.

 In February 2025, the £12.6 million delivery contract was signed for building the bridge, with preliminary work due to start that month.

 By April 2025, preparatory works had started on both banks of the river.
 In June 2025, the main span of the bridge was being pre-fabricated in Hucknall, and by August, the bridge was transported in sections to a specialist facility for painting, and then later delivered to site for final assembly.
-The bridge would then be installed over River Trent on 10 November 2025, with it due to be fully opened in the spring of 2026.
+The bridge would then be installed over River Trent on 10 November 2025.
+The bridge was formally opened to the public on 2 June 2026.